Roberta MacAdams: Political career

 Members of the Legislative Assembly serving in the First World War in 1918.
 MacAdams in the middle of the front row.

 In 1917, the Alberta Military Representation Act enabled the election of two at-large members of the Legislative Assembly of Alberta, to represent the soldiers and nurses from Alberta serving overseas.
 There were twenty male candidates running for these seats, and MacAdams was encouraged to run by war correspondent and suffragist Beatrice Nasmyth.

 Nasmyth had MacAdams' campaign photos taken by leading celebrity photographer Emil Otto Hoppe.
 These photos showed MacAdams in a nursing sister's uniform with a white wimple, and MacAdams ran with the campaign slogan "Give one vote to the man of your choice and the other to the sister.
 She will work not only for your best interests, but for those of your wives, mothers, sweethearts, sisters and children after the war.
 Remember those who have helped you so nobly through the fight."

-MacAdams was elected to the legislature as independent, becoming the second woman elected to the Assembly, after Louise McKinney of the Nonpartisan League.
+MacAdams was elected to the legislature as an independent, becoming the second woman elected to the Assembly, after Louise McKinney of the Nonpartisan League.
 Although the vote was part of the 1917 provincial general election that elected McKinney, the completion of the overseas voting and count took place at a later date than the in-province vote, making her the second woman member of the legislative assembly, and the second elected anywhere in the British Commonwealth.

 MacAdams became the first woman in the British empire to introduce and successfully pass a piece of legislation, the "Act to Incorporate the Great War Next-of-Kin Association."
 This legally recognized a veteran's organization.

 After her first legislative session, MacAdams joined the staff of the Khaki University, a university extension program for soldiers.
 After the war ended, she chaperoned British war brides to Canada and continued assisting these women through her work on the Alberta Soldier Settlement Board.
 Her work in the legislature led to the establishment of a teacher training school in Edmonton.

 In 1920, MacAdams married Alberta lawyer Harvey Stinson Price.
 She chose not to run in the 1921 election.
 Instead, she moved to Calgary with her husband and son Robert, where she continued to be involved in women's and educational organizations until her death.